Nithya-SP/ToDoListAngular/README.md

 # Run the Application in Locally

-Use command "npm install" command to install the node modules Use the command "ng serve" to start the application The application will be accessible in "localhost:4200"
+Use command "npm install" command to install the node modules <br>
+Use the command "ng serve" to start the application <br>
+The application will be accessible in "localhost:4200"